network-quality/draft-ietf-ippm-responsiveness/draft-cpaasch-ippm-responsiveness.md

 The reason for this problem is not the lack of technical solutions, but rather a lack of awareness of the problem-space, and a lack of tooling to accurately measure the problem.
-We believe that exposing the problem of bufferbloat to the end-user by measuring the end-users experience at a high level will help to create the necessary awareness.
+We believe that exposing the problem of bufferbloat to the end-user by measuring the end-users' experience at a high level will help to create the necessary awareness.

-This document is a first attempt at specifying a measurement methodology to evaluate bufferbloat the way common users are experiencing it today.
-Using today’s most frequently used protocols and mechanisms to accurately measure the user-experience.
+This document is a first attempt at specifying a measurement methodology to evaluate bufferbloat the way common users are experiencing it today, using today's most frequently used protocols and mechanisms to accurately measure the user-experience.
 We also provide a way to express the bufferbloat as a measure of "Round-trips per minute" (RPM) to have a more intuitive way for the users to understand the notion of bufferbloat.